cobalthq/cobalt-product-public-docs/README.md

 [Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.

-The theme is included in this project as a Git submodule (the version may vary):
+This repository includes the theme as a Git submodule:

 ```bash
 ▶ git submodule